What is a RAW format and why is it better than other file formats?

 RAW format is just a type of file that your camera can take photos in.
-A JPEG or JPG will compress the photo and it won’t contain as much quality because it has to fit all those pixels into one little space on your phone, computer, etcetera.
-But with a RAW format, each pixel gets its own place where there isn’t any compression so you get more detail out of them.
+A JPEG or JPG will compress the photo and it won’t contain as much quality because it has to fit all those pixels into one little space on your phone, computer, etc, with a RAW format, each pixel gets its own place where there isn’t any compression so you get more detail out of them.

 Moreover, you will get the most out of your camera and be able to control how you want it to perform.
 You can adjust for white balance, contrast, saturation, sharpness, and even noise reduction with RAW format.
 Essentially what this means is that when shooting in TIFF or JPEG (which are compressed formats), these features cannot be adjusted later on; whereas if you shoot in RAW format then all adjustments can take place after taking a photo!

 Here are some more advantages to shooting in RAW format: – You’ll have better noise control (especially if you’re taking pictures at night) – You don’t lose color information when editing like you do with JPEGs – The files will be larger than compressed formats which means they pack more details in them.

 How to Set Your Camera to Shoot in RAW Mode

 If you are shooting in RAW format, then you might be a photographer who is looking for the best possible quality out of their camera.
 Here are some ways that will help your photos turn out better and retain more detail from your original shots!